Personal Photo Gallery

 Photo by Terry Carlini

-Dan is the publisher of Flatpicking Guitar Magazine, for which I have been writing a column since 1999.
+Dan was the publisher/founder of Flatpicking Guitar Magazine for which I had a column for almost 20 years.

 Some of you may be unaware that Dan was a Captain in the U.S. Marine Corps for 14 years!